dp119/py_repo/git.md

 NOTE: Stash is local to your Git repository.
 Stashes are not transferred to the server when you push

-	$ git stash list 									# to list the list of stash stash@{0}: WIP on master: 5002d47 our new homepage stash@{1}: WIP on master: 5002d47 our new homepage stash@{2}: WIP on master: 5002d47 our new homepage
+	git stash list 									# to list the list of stash stash@{0}: WIP on master: 5002d47 our new homepage stash@{1}: WIP on master: 5002d47 our new homepage stash@{2}: WIP on master: 5002d47 our new homepage

 	git stash pop										# will re-apply the most recently created
-														#"git stash pop" applies and deletes the stash
+														# "git stash pop" applies and deletes the stash

 	git stash pop stash@{0}:

-	$ git stash drop stash@{1}							# to delete a stash Dropped stash@{1} (17e2697fd8251df6163117cb3d58c1f62a5e7cdb)
+	git stash drop stash@{1}							# to delete a stash Dropped stash@{1} (17e2697fd8251df6163117cb3d58c1f62a5e7cdb)

-	$ git stash clear 									# to clean all stash
+	git stash clear 									# to clean all stash

 # <h5> *Learn more about markdown [here](https://guides.github.com/features/mastering-markdown/)*